wuliuxiansheng/Emacs_Configuration/README.md

 Emacs_Configuration
 ========================================

 Emacs Configuration based on Purcell's Emacs Configuration.
-It's working for Linux, Mac OS X and Windows.
+It's working for Linux, Mac and Windows.

 This Emacs configuration contains useful tools, such as company, yasnippet, pymacs and so on, and supports the following programming language:
   - C/C++